Everything You Need to Know About Visiting Hokkaido (17 Questions Answered)

 Onsen

-Q: I have tattoos.
-Can I use onsen?
+Q: You have tattoos.
+Can you use an onsen?

-Complicated.
+It's complicated.
 Many traditional onsen still ban tattoos.
-However, the situation is improving, especially in Hokkaido which has more international visitors.
+The situation is improving, though, especially in Hokkaido with its steady stream of international visitors.

 Options for tattooed visitors: